aka: Full Set Bonus

 - Fourth Edition Dungeons & Dragons has the Adventurer's Vault 2, which offers a few item sets.
 Most are the typical matched armor and/or weapon sets that gain additional bonuses when a character has more pieces of the set equipped.
 There are also a few 'group' sets which have similar bonuses for each member of the adventuring party using them.

-- Item (particularly, armor) sets in Diablo II give you set bonuses if you wear some or all of them at once.
+- Item (particularly, armor) sets in Diablo II and Diablo III give you set bonuses if you wear some or all of them at once.

 - Armor in Dragon Age gives additional bonuses if it forms a matching set.